-If you plan to take a trip to Yellowstone National Park or anywhere in southwestern Montana, Big Bend is an area you don't want to miss.
+If you plan to go to Yellowstone National Park or anywhere in southwestern Montana, Big Bend is an area you don't want to miss.
 With the vast amounts of activity options in the Yellowstone region, choosing the right things to do can be tricky.
 Luckily, we've researched all the best places in Big Sky and have them on a list for you here.

-Big Sky, Montana, is a fantastic part of the state to visit.
+Big Sky, Montana, is a fantastic part of the state.
 The popular outdoors and skiing community has activities for everyone.
 The top 11 things to do in and around Big Sky are:

 - Big Sky Ski Resort